 This goes to the heart of the misunderstanding between the two: While Americans don’t really understand why the Russians would want to opt out of NATO or something like the EU, Russians don’t understand why the Americans would be so absurdly nieve as to believe Russia would be better off under either.

 Russia is a very different place geopolitically from the United States.
-While the US was a colonial society built as a do-over improvement project of Western Europe, full of immigrants who were forced into a social melting pot and came out bland Americans, Russia is still, in many ways, an empire.
+While America was a colonial society built as a do-over improvement project of Western Europe, full of immigrants who were forced into a social melting pot and came out bland Americans, Russia is still, in many ways, an empire.
 While heavily dominated by ethnic Russians, it’s still a federation with many minority groups who might prefer their own states.
 Chechnya is the headliner here, but there are Volga Muslims, Kazakhs and even a nascent Siberian nationalist movement that could all crack Russian power, if ever given too loud a voice in the system.

 To hold Russia together as it exists requires a centralized, powerful and occasionally ruthless government.
-It cannot be checked as the US federal government sometimes is; that could open the door to a second unraveling of Russia.
+It cannot be checked as the American federal government sometimes is; that could open the door to a second unraveling of Russia.
 This has happened very recently, and Putin knows it: Mikhael Gorbachev fatally decentralized the Soviet state, then even more fatally didn’t mass murder the nationalists who tore the USSR apart.
 Gorbachev wanted to make the USSR more economically efficient and even more moral; Putin sees both as subordinate to the survival of Russia as it exists today.

 The last thing Putin wants is a nearby neighbor extolling the virtues of NATO or the EU to ordinary Russians, who might then demand one or even both for themselves.
 In Putin’s view, that would lead to a second collapse of Russia.
 So he must convince Russians neither are in their interests.